-Home visit for the evaluation and management of a new patient which requires these three key components: a problem focused history, a problem focused examination, and straightforward medical decision making.
+- Home visit for the evaluation and management of a new patient which requires these three key components: a problem focused history, a problem focused examination, and straightforward medical decision making.

 Usually, the presenting problem(s) are of low severity.
-Physicians typically spend 20 minutes face-to-face with the patient and/or family.
+Physicians typically spend 20 minutes face-to-face with the patient and/or family. - Home visit for the evaluation and management of a new patient which requires these three key components: an expanded problem focused history, an expanded problem focused examination and medical decision making of low complexity.